FartLabs/jsonx_docs/docs/03_jsx/00_index.md

 ## What does JSX stand for?

-JSX stands for JavaScript XML.
+JSX stands for "JavaScript XML".

 ## What is JSX known for?

 JSX is most commonly known for being a paradigm for writing web applications and is used by multiple popular libraries such as React and Preact to define and compose user interfaces at scale.

+React is downloaded over 100 million times per week and is the tool of choice behind many popular platforms such as Facebook and Instagram.

 ## What is JSX good for?